postmannen/go-bill/fakt16/README.md

+##History

  2: Tested person struct, and string to int conversion for person ID.
      Iterate the slice of struct
  3: Added invoice nr. to personStruct
 4: Added some menus with print and add person as options
 	Added getPersonNextNr function to look up the next available person nr
 5: Added auto next number for person